IIEleven11/CloneXTTSv2/README.md

 # CloneXTTSv2

 This only works with WSL2 (I assume linux as well).
 Windows is not supported and I suggest not even attempting.
 If you ignore this and get stuck trying to use windows, you're on your own.
 I wont help you, as it is a massive waste of time.
+-- Were working with the XTTSv2 Coquii Recipe.
+Its in the TTS repo youre about to clone under recipes ljspeech etc...

 --Download/install Miniconda--
 ```